 Creating a plan and setting goals for the type of retirement you’d like could help to keep you focused and on track.
 There are lots of points to consider to help you shape your plan.
 For example, what you’d like to do in retirement, what sources of income you’ll have and how you wish to take your retirement benefits.

 You should make sure any goals you set are realistic and review them regularly as your circumstances may change.
-Check out our article How to plan for retirement – a step by step guide to get started.
+Check out our article how to create a plan for your retirement to get started.

 7. Review your expression of wish form